roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-07 ****** bysex4every1© He opened the drapes and left the room, only to find Carter and David waiting in the hallway for the busy light to go off.
+He opened the drapes and left the room, only to find Carter and David waiting in the hallway for the busy light to go off.
 They whispered and laughed amongst themselves for a second, before entering.

  "How are you feeling Maya?"
 Carter asked as he walked over to my husband to shake his hand.